 Brautaset holds an MBA degree from the Norwegian School of Economics in Bergen.
 She is independent of Yara’s board and executive management.

-Ottar Ertzeid has since 2019 been Group Chief Financial Officer at DNB.
-From 2003 to 2019 he was Group Executive Vice President DNB Markets, and he has previously held various positions within the FX/Treasury area at DNB.
+Ottar Ertzeid is an independent board member.
+From 2019 to 2021 he was Group Chief Financial Officer at DNB.
+From 2003 to 2019 he was CEO of DNB Markets, and he has previously held various positions within the FX/Treasury area at DNB.
 Ertzeid has previously been CFO of DNB Boligkreditt and Head of Finance at Realkreditt.

-He is chair of the board of the Norwegian Banks' Guarantee Fund, vice-chair of the board of the Norwegian Investor Compensation Scheme and a board member of Oslo Børs VPS Holding and Oslo Børs AS.
+He is chair of the board of Entra ASA, a member of the board of DNB Livsforsikring and the Norwegian Investor Compensation Scheme, and a member of the supervisory council of Luminor Bank AS & Luminor Holding AS.
 He is independent of Yara’s board and executive management.

 1.1 The duties of the Nomination Committee are to submit a recommendation to the General Meeting for: